Bipolar disorder not otherwise specified

 Bipolar disorder not otherwise specified (BD-NOS) is a diagnosis for bipolar disorder (BD) when it does not fall within the other established sub-types.
 Bipolar disorder NOS is sometimes referred to as subthreshold bipolar disorder.

 Classification

 BD-NOS is a mood disorder and one of four subtypes on the bipolar spectrum, which also includes bipolar I disorder, bipolar II disorder, and cyclothymia.
 BD-NOS was a classification in the DSM-IV and has since been changed to Bipolar "Other Specified" and "Unspecified" in the 2013 released DSM-5 (American Psychiatric Association, 2013).
+BD-NOS is a disorder which creates intense mood instability which causes bouts of depression, hypomania, and mania, and occasionally mood stability.

 Diagnosis

 Bipolar disorder is difficult to diagnose.
 If a person displays some symptoms of bipolar disorder but not others, the clinician may diagnose bipolar NOS.
 The diagnosis of bipolar NOS is indicated when there is a rapid change (days) between manic and depressive symptoms and can also include recurring episodes of hypomania.
 Bipolar NOS may be diagnosed when it is difficult to tell whether bipolar is the primary disorder due to another general medical condition, such as a substance use disorder.
+A diagnosis of this condition can be challenging and is often imprecise.